MauriDjango/P1_DarnerMaurice_DWEC/tech_report.md

 - **Communication with Data Layer**
   The business layer interacts with the data layer to retrieve and manipulate data, providing a clear separation between business logic and data access.
-Integration with external services allows the business layer to enhance functionality or retrieve additional data.
+Integration with external services also allows the business layer to enhance functionality or retrieve additional data.
 The `@Repository` annotation offers a selection of data access methods, adding a layer of abstraction between the business layer and the database.